Moving to Thailand with your pet

 Animal lovers will be happy to know that they can bring their pets with them when moving to Thailand.
 There are just certain requirements that need to be met and which are best handled several weeks in advance of the big move.
 There are also several animals which aren't allowed.
 Learn more about bringing your beloved pet to Thailand below.

 Thailand is a pet-friendly country, as most locals treat animals with the utmost care and respect.
-You will see them leaving cat food and dog foods in the streets for the stray dogs and cats, making them obese sometimes.
+You will see them leaving cat food and dog food in the streets for the stray dogs and cats, making them obese sometimes.
 There are also lots of condominiums and apartments that are pet-friendly, so there is no need to worry if you are planning to relocate with your pet to Thailand.

 Permitted animals in Thailand

-If you have a rather unique pet, such as a turtle or a parrot, you should verify that it is not protected under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), as you will need to apply for additional permits if this is the case.
+If you have a unique pet, such as a turtle or a parrot, you should verify that it is not protected under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), as you will need to apply for additional permits if this is the case.

 For help with procedures and regulations, it is advisable to contact an experienced pet relocation specialist for guidance.